CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Single-User-Mode---Boot-Recovery.md

  - /display/CL321/Single+User+Mode+++Boot+Recovery
  - /pages/viewpage.action?pageId=5126790
 pageID: 5126790
+---
----Use single user mode to assist in troubleshooting system boot issues or for password recovery.
+Use single user mode to assist in troubleshooting system boot issues or for password recovery.
 To enter single user mode, follow steps below.

 1. Boot the switch, as soon as you see the GRUB menu.